 - What kind of involvement do you hope to have with birth parents?
 Are you open to exchanging letters, photos and possible visits?

 Once you have selected an adoptive family, met with them (if you choose to), and both parties feel comfortable moving forward, it is considered “a match”.
 When you are matched with an adoptive family, you may wish to continue building your relationship with them throughout your pregnancy.
 This helps you to get to know the family and confirm they are the right family to raise your child.
 You can discuss your hospital plans and other plans, such as post-placement contact, throughout your pregnancy.
 Contact can look different in every situation.
 You may exchange information through phone or video calls, texts, emails, or in person throughout your match.

-If you are expecting and making an adoption plan, an important part of the adoption process is a birth parent’s plan for delivery, otherwise known as the birth plan.
+If you are expecting and making an adoption plan, an important part of the adoption process is a birth parent’s plan for delivery, otherwise known as a birth plan.
 Your adoption counselor will assist you in creating a birth plan according to your wishes and how you imagine your hospital stay and delivery.
 You will work with your adoption counselor early on in the process to create your birth plan.
-However, we understand things can change and you are able to modify it at any time.
+However, we understand things can change and you are able to modify your plan at any time.
 This plan will help everyone involved in your process to understand your wishes.
 This includes hospital staff, the adoptive family, your family and friends, and your adoption counselor.

 There are a number of things to consider in your birth plan including: